-Training employees in the proper use of the cloud to backup files are essential since it will help them to use the services safely and efficiently both while in the office and when working remotely.
+Training employees in the proper use of the cloud to backup files is essential, since it will help them to use the services safely and efficiently both while in the office and when working remotely.
 And if businesses can avoid the expense and embarrassment associated with data going missing when devices are discarded, then the benefits are even more significant.

 Committing data to the cloud rather than backing it up locally can pre-empt human error.
 But it is not just this area in which it offers improved protection compared with older solutions.

 Data loss due to hacking is on the rise, with 500 million login details lost in the last year alone as a result of cybercriminal attacks, according to a recent Symantec report.
 Most notably the leak of millions of documents from Panamanian law firm Mossack Fonseca has caused directed the spotlight at IT security and the damage associated with a breach.